thesephist/modelexicon/README.md

 At the core of **This AI Does Not Exist** are two text generation pipelines:

 - One takes a "model name" and generates a brief description in academic-sounding prose
-- Another takes that model description and writes a Python code snippet "using" the described model
+- Another takes that model description and writes a Python code snippet that demonstrates how to "use" the described model

 These are both generated using a language model called [GPT-J-6B](https://github.com/kingoflolz/mesh-transformer-jax/#gpt-j-6b), which sits somewhere between the well-known GPT-2 and GPT-3 models in terms of performance.